 What is Malbec Wine?
-It’s a full-bodied red

-wine that grows mostly in Argentina.
+Malbec is a full-bodied red wine that grows mostly in Argentina.

-Known for its plump dark fruit flavors and smoky finish, Malbec wine offers a great alternative to higher priced Cabernet Sauvignon and Syrah.
+Known for its plump, dark fruit flavors and smoky finish, Malbec wine offers a great alternative to higher priced Cabernet Sauvignon and Syrah.
 However, there’s more to Malbec than just value.
-Learn the secrets of Malbec wine, some great Malbec food pairing tips and 4 amazing facts that will change the way you think about this ‘lowly’ wine grape.
+Learn the secrets of Malbec wine, some great Malbec food pairing tips, and 4 amazing facts that will change the way you think about this ‘lowly’ wine grape.

 Malbec Wine Guide

-ARGENTINA: The main fruit flavors in a glass of Argentine Malbec are blackberry, plum and black cherry.
-The nuanced flavors offer milk chocolate, cocoa powder, violet flowers, leather and, depending on the amount of oak aging, a sweet tobacco finish.
+ARGENTINA: The main fruit flavors in a glass of Argentine Malbec are blackberry, plum, and black cherry.
+The nuanced flavors offer milk chocolate, cocoa powder, violet flowers, leather, and, depending on the amount of oak aging, a sweet tobacco finish.

 A lil’ Malbec Wine History

-Malbec (sometimes called Côt and Auxxerois) is from France where it grows in the Sud-Ouest.
+Malbec (sometimes called Côt and Auxxerois) is from France, where it grows in the Sud-Ouest.
 The thick-skinned grape is a natural cross of two esoteric varieties that are from Montpellier (in Languedoc-Roussilon) and Gaillac in the Sud-Ouest.
 Today the majority of France’s Malbec is found in Cahors, a small town on a switchback river that gently flows towards Bordeaux.

 Malbec quickly became common as a blending grape in Bordeaux’s top 5 wine grapes.
 However, because of the grapes’ poor resistance to weather and pests, it never surfaced as a top French variety.
 Instead, it found a new home in Mendoza, Argentina where a nostalgic French botanist planted it by order of the mayor in 1868.